-Brake must be engaged, motion control levers out (neutral lock position) and PTO switch "OFF" to start engine.
-(It is not necessary for the operator to be in the seat to start the engine.)
+Operator must be in seat with brake engaged, motion controllevers out (neutral lock position) and blade engagement switch "OFF" to start engine.

 4.1.8 Hour Meter: Located left on center of console.
 The hour meter is connected to a pressure switch installed in the engine block and it records the number of hours that the engine has run.
 If ignition switch is left on without engine running, hour meter will not run.